BEHAVIOUR

 Behaviour consultations vary from person to person and dog to dog, depending on the

-behaviour you are looking to change.
-We often start with a call or email conversation to discuss your dog and the problems you are experiencing before meeting you and your dog for a consultation.
-We will give you a behaviour modification plan after your consultation for you to use as a reference guide going onwards.
+Following the initial consultation, I will give you a behaviour modification plan for you to use as a reference guide going onwards, and you can contact me for support or guidance throughout the process.
 Most behaviour packages will require follow-up consultations to monitor and further your dog’s progress.

-Our process:
+The process:

 2. Fill out history form.